Regulated Financial Services

 Equity Release - Lifetime Mortgages - Home Reversion Plans - Whole of Market Access

-Equity Release is an umbrella term relating to a number of financial products which allow home owners over a certain age (usually 55 minimum) to access the value (Equity) which has built up in their property by releasing the money in the form of a Mortgage.
+Equity Release is an umbrella term relating to a number of financial products which allow home owners over a certain age (55 minimum) to access the value (Equity) which has built up in their property.

-There are several types of Equity Release Mortgage, all with differing features.
+There are several types of Equity Release Plan, all with differing features.
 Some of the main ones are described below.

 Equity Release Mortgages are available to private owners, business people, those with Buy to Let properties and can even be used to purchase a property.